California One-Day Fishing License: Cost, Rules & How to Buy

 Fishing From Public Piers

-Want to fish off a public pier without a license?
-You can, but strict conditions apply.
-Public piers, publicly owned jetties, and breakwaters qualify only if they provide unrestricted access and are designated for angling.
-Regulations still govern catch limits, seasons, and methods.
+You can fish off a public pier without a license, but conditions apply.
+The pier must be publicly owned, provide unrestricted access, and be designated for angling.
+Catch limits, seasons, and methods still apply.

 1. Confirm pier status: verify public designation and open access before relying on the exemption.